 - 1 Tbsp (14g) Dark Chocolate Chips

-Break the large ball of dough into 6 pieces and flatten each piece between your palms before transferring to the baking sheet.
+- Form a large ball of dough and divide it into 6 pieces and flatten each piece between your palms before transferring to the baking sheet.

 - These protein cookie balls are best slightly undercooked.
 The 6-minute bake time seems to work perfectly, but your oven may be different.
 They should be solid enough to pick up but tender enough to easily break apart.